Undergraduate Catalog

 A student’s financial aid will be suspended for any of the following reasons:

-If a student is on suspension, he or she may submit an appeal.
-If the appeal is approved, he or she will receive one probationary semester with contractual performance requirements.
-Approval is not guaranteed, and the student will be held responsible for any debts incurred if he or she enrolls while on financial aid suspension.
-Financial aid eligibility may be reinstated for the semester during which the petition is approved but not for prior semester(s) that the student may have attended while on financial aid suspension.
+If you are on suspension you may submit an appeal.
+If your appeal is approved you will receive one probationary semester with contractual performance requirements.
+Approval is not guaranteed and you will be held responsible for any debts incurred if you enroll while on financial aid suspension.
+Aid eligibility may be reinstated for the semester during which your petition is approved, but not for prior semester(s) that you may have attended while on financial aid suspension.

-Appeal Process A student must submit a written petition to appeal any financial aid suspension if the students believes his or her failure to make satisfactory progress was due to special circumstances.
+1. You must submit a written petition to appeal any financial aid suspension if you believe your failure to make satisfactory progress (SAP) was due to special circumstances.
 The petition should be one legible page and address the following:

-A student should submit a petition at least 30 calendar days before the start of the term and no later than 30 calendar days before the end of the semester for which the financial aid is desired.
-Failure to adhere to this timeline will result in the student losing his or her right to appeal the suspension.
+A student should submit an petition at least 30 calendar days before the start of the term and no later than 30 calendar days before the end of the semester that the financial aid is desired.
+Failure to adhere to this time line will result in the student losing their right to appeal their suspension.

-Appeals with mitigating circumstances must be approved by the director of the Financial Aid Office.
-Financial Aid advisors must prepare a briefing for the director with recommendations for the student’s appeal.
+Appeals with mitigating circumstances must be approved by the Director of Financial Aid Office.
+Financial Aid advisors must prepare a briefing for the Director with recommendations for the student’s appeal.

-All appeals should be reviewed and forwarded for approval to the director within 30 working days of the student’s submission.
-A response on the status of the appeal to the student will be given within 45 working days after submission.
+All appeals should be reviewed and forwarded for approval to the Director within 30 working days of the student’s submission of their appeal.
+A response on the status of the appeal to the student will be given within 45 working days after submission of the appeal.

 For more detailed information, contact: